hg484/Product-Matching-using-Deep-Learning/README.md

 <p align="center"> <img src="https://github.com/harsh-miv/Product-Matching-using-Deep-Learning/blob/master/Diagrams%20and%20Images/text%20predictions.png"  alt="Text Predictions"> </p>

 <br/>
-After embedding generation, both the tfidf and transformer embeddings are merged to into a single set of embeddigs and the final prediction are calculated
+After embedding generation, both the tfidf and transformer embeddings can be used by either of the prediction approaches for final prediction calculation.
+This dataset was provided by Shopee from their indonesian division for a data science competition, Shopee is s a Singaporean multinational technology company that focuses mainly on e-commerce.

 ## Prediction generation using Cosine Similarity and KNearestNeigbour Algorithm + Merging Approach
 #### Cosine Similarity
 <p align="center"> <img src="https://github.com/harsh-miv/Product-Matching-using-Deep-Learning/blob/master/Diagrams%20and%20Images/cosine_similarity_2.png" alt="cosine similarity"></p>
-Cosine similarity tells us the similarity between two different vectors by calculating the cosine of the angle between two vector and determines whether the two vectors lie in the same directions, to generate the final predictions a minimum threshold distance is decided and all datapoints with a similarity value greater than the threshold value are the required predictions.
-(Higher the similarity value, Closer the relation between datapoints)
+Cosine similarity tells us the similarity between two different vectors by calculating the cosine of the angle between two vectors and determines whether the two vectors lie in the same directions, to generate the final predictions a minimum threshold distance is decided and all data points with a similarity value greater than the threshold value are the required predictions.
+(Higher the similarity value, closer the relation between data points).

 #### KNearestNeighbour Algorithm
-NearestNeighbour is a common algorithm used find the required number of nearest datapoint according a chosen metric,this allows us to find acurate predictions by deciding a minimum threshold distance and all data with distance less than the decided threshold will be the required predictions .(Lower the distance, Closer the relation between datapoints)
+NearestNeighbour is a common algorithm used to find the required number of nearest data points according to a chosen metric.
+This allows us to find accurate predictions by deciding a minimum threshold distance.
+All data points with a distance less than the decided threshold will be the required predictions.
+(Lower the distance, closer the relation between data points).

 #### Merging Approach
 ##### First Approach